 Nonverbal communication makes up a substantial portion of communication efforts between humans; although there is certainly something to be said for verbal communication, words are easily constructed and manipulated, while nonverbal communication is not so easily molded or shaped.
 While body language may immediately come to mind when the phrase “nonverbal communication” is used, there are actually 7-9 different types of nonverbal communication.
 These include:

-- Body Language.
+Body Language.
+The human body is used in different ways as a means of expression.
+In other words, it has an expressive ability including open body language which sometimes may not require a body language expert for interpretation.
 Body language is the type of behavior that a person’s body expresses.
 Leaning in or leaning away, standing with open palms or standing with crossed arms, and orienting yourself to face someone or orienting yourself to face away from someone can all convey a great deal of information about someone’s state of mind or mood.

 Which behavior is an example of nonverbal communication?